vhelin/SameSameC/README.md

 code were taken from WLA DX (https://github.com/vhelin/wla-dx), but not so many.

-I will not approve pull requests as I want to do this myself.
-Up to the point when I decide I've learned enough. :) Ideas, bug reports and feature requests are welcome, though.
+I will not approve pull requests as I want to do this myself, up to the point when I decide I've learned enough. :) Ideas, bug reports and feature requests are welcome, though.